OpenVoiceOS/ovos-docker/docs/getting-started/docker/debug.md

 !!! warning "`jq` command"

-    In order to use `jq` command, it should be installed on your system.
+    In order to use the `jq` command, the package should be installed on your operating system.

 ```shell
 cat ~/ovos/config/mycroft.conf | jq